 Flevy Management Insights Case Study

-Capital Campaign Strategy for Professional Services Firm in Digital Marketing
+Case Study: Capital Campaign Strategy for Professional Services Firm in Digital Marketing

 Mark Bridges | Fundraising

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Fundraising to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The organization faced the challenge of raising substantial capital to support a significant expansion of its services portfolio while maintaining market position and client value.
 By aligning its fundraising strategies with core business objectives, the organization successfully raised capital 20% faster than the industry average, increased service offerings by 20%, and improved investor engagement metrics by 30%.